 4-methylimidazole, or 4-MeI has been a hot topic in recent news, mostly due to its listing on California’s Prop 65.
 But what is it?
 4-MeI is a common trace compound created during the natural heat processing of many foods through the Maillard Reaction.
 It is ubiquitous in foods – including roasted coffee, chocolate, grilled and roasted meats, baked goods and class III and IV caramel colors.

-Caramel color has been tested extensively, especially in the 1970s and 1980s, undergoing complete food safety testing more than 20 times in the past 35 years, and meets rigorous food safety standards around the world.
+Caramel color has been tested extensively, especially in the 1970s and 1980s, undergoing complete food safety testing more than 20 times in the past 40 years, and all caramel safety studies have indicated that caramel color is of no health threat to humans.
+DDW has participated in millions of dollars of safety studies, all of which have concluded that caramel color is safe and harmless.
+It meets rigorous food safety standards around the world.
 Caramel color does not cause cancer and has Generally Recognized as Safe (GRAS) status with the US Food and Drug Administration (FDA).

 The Southern California Institute of Food Technologists

 In 2012, the Southern California Institute of Food Technologists Section (SCiftS) released the following statement in preparation for the Southern California Food Industry Conference.
 This includes a presentation by Jim Coughlin, Ph.D., world-renowned Sane Science Food Consultant with over 35 years of experience in food and nutritional toxicology, diet and health, risk communication and scientific regulatory affairs.
 In his presentation — entitled Prop 65: Foods and Dietary Supplements Under Siege! — Coughlin will be discussing scientific and regulatory issues in the food and beverage industry under California’s Proposition 65.
 More information is available here.
 Coughlin had the following to say about Prop 65: